Croxton Play area is a small play park, sited on the B5026, adjacent to the Millennium Wood.

 Extensive consultation has been carried out, including sessions held on three evenings in July at Broughton Parish Rooms when members of the public were invited to come along and express their views.
 There will be a range of benches and picnic tables within the area to allow families to use the site to the full, along with litter bins which we would encourage people to use.
 The site has timber fencing enclosing it, with a couple of self closing gates for ease of access.
 The overall feel of the site has been designed with safety, children’s entertainment and enjoyment in mind.

 The final location of the play area has been chosen to best fit with the Playing Field overall and the long term best development of the rest of the natural area and Millennium Wood.
 It is close to the large oak tree bordering the main road and will offer better visibility of children playing on the area from the road.

 As a result, a number of small shrubs and trees have been removed to allow the Play Area to be sited in this location, but this has meant that other trees and areas have been left.
 Children under the age of 8 should be supervised on the site at all times.
 It is hoped that this will be an area used and enjoyed by the families and people of Croxton for many years to come.

-The Millennium Wood is becoming well estabished, and has recently been surveyed and works completed to ensure trees were not too close together to impeded growth or be of danger to the play area.
+The Millennium Wood is flourishing, and the trees are being managed effectively to ensure trees were not too close together as to impede growth or be of danger to the play area.

 The Council wish to ensure the best development of the Millennium Wood over the long term and make it an area accessible for all local residents to use and enjoy as a natural area.